nsutyrina/RoboBlocks/docs/ABTEST.md

-# A/B Test Name:
+# A/B Test Name: Introduction Message
-User Story Number:
+User Story Number: US6
 As a user, I want to feel welcomed and engaged by the initial message so that I’m more likely to respond and continue the conversation.

 Metrics: